 Before Revian: Other Laser Devices

 I have covered a number of other low level laser therapy devices on this blog in the past.
 These include combs, helmets and caps.
+You should check the reviews and ratings of all of the below before making a decision on which device to purchase.

 The oldest of these FDA cleared lasers is the HairMax LaserComb, while the more recent of these is the Theradome Laser Helmet.
 Also cleared are the funky looking iGrow Laser Helmet; the iRestore Hair Growth System; and the Capillus Laser Therapy Cap.